EcoJulia/Phylo.jl/README.md

 (v1.0) pkg>
 ```

-Note some features are [currently broken](https://github.com/JuliaLang/julia/issues/30612#issuecomment-452068910) on the binary release of Julia v1.0.3 for linux.
+Note some features are [currently broken](https://github.com/JuliaLang/julia/issues/30612#issuecomment-451774694) on the binary release of Julia v1.0.3 for linux.
 Unfortunately, this appears to be a bug in the Julia release.
-The current workarounds are to remain on Julia v1.0.2 or to use the Julia v1.1.0-rc1 release candidate (found [here](https://julialang.org/downloads/)).
+The current workarounds are to remain on Julia v1.0.2 or to use the Julia [v1.1.0-rc1 release candidate](https://julialang.org/downloads/).

 ## Project Status